UniversalDependencies/docs/workgroups/enhanced.md

 * repackaging information that is already available in basic dependencies to make it more easily accessible for downstream applications is a possibility.
 Example: subtyping obl and advcl relations with adpositions and subordinate conjunctions.

-Dropping or marking of "semantically void" syntactic dependencies, more precisely edges that do not link a governor to one of its semantic argument (or the other way round).

 ## Treatment of semantically void syntactic dependencies
 **DECISION TO MAKE**

-One key question to address is whether "void" syntactic dependencies should / could be removed in the enhanced graphs, or whether this is postponed in further semantic processing.
+One key question to address is whether "void" syntactic dependencies should / could be removed, or at least marked as such, in the enhanced graphs, or whether this is postponed in further semantic processing.

-This concerns basic edges in which
+This concerns basic edges that do not link a governor to one of its semantic argument (or the other way round).

 * the dependent is itself semantically void (expletives)
 * or the dependent can be contentful but is not a semantic argument of the governor.
 This would lead to drop certain dependencies in well-known syntactic-semantic mismatches: